ceccopierangiolieugenio/pyTermTk/tutorial/001-helloworld.md

 root.mainloop()
 ```

-The above code produces the following output (yuhuuuuu!!!)−
+The above code produces the following output
 ```text